anirudhlakkaraju/code2code/README.md

 - Compiling source code provided by User to check for errors before translating.
 - Adding fields to input test cases.
 - Compile and run the testcases provided by integrating backend with online code editors (hackerearth api) or a docker container with images for each language.
 - Add translations for new languages and models.
-The checkpoints can be stored in the server and the state dictionary is loaded for the particular language pair chosen.
+The checkpoints can be stored in the server and the state dictionary can be loaded for the particular language pair chosen.